Father Andrew Boyd is a Roman Catholic Priest for the Diocese of Erie, PA.

 Father Andy entered seminary after high school, graduating from Gannon University and Saint Mark Seminary in 2014.
 In the fall of 2014, Father Andy began his Major Seminary Studies at Saint Vincent Seminary in Latrobe PA.
 Father Andy graduated from Saint Vincent Seminary with his Masters of Divinity in May 2018, and was ordained a priest in June 2018.

 An avowed “Catholic Geek,” Fr.
 Andy spends his free time dabbling in media creation and network and server management.

-AJ Gedney is a seminarian for the Roman Catholic Diocese of Covington, KY.
-He is currently studying at St. Vincent Seminary in Latrobe, PA.
+Father AJ Gedney is a priest of the Roman Catholic Diocese of Covington, KY.
 After earning a bachelor’s degree in chemical engineering from the University of Cincinnati, he worked for a year doing polymer research and development.
 In 2016, he quit his job and entered seminary.

 “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and behold, I am with you always, even to the end of the age.”
 (Matt 28:19-20 NASB)